 This performance is achieved by a combination of Ibsen’s advanced grating design capabilities with proprietary Holostepper™ patterning, which provides high resolution, high efficiency, low noise gratings.
 The 785-1100 nm Raman grating is available from stock, while Raman gratings for other excitation wavelengths can be provided on a custom basis.

 As always, don’t hesitate to contact us for discussions on your requirements or to set up a meeting.

 Finally, we want to wish you a Happy Thanksgiving Day.
 We hope you have a great holiday with your families filled with joy & happiness.
-Everyone at Ibsen want to thank you and show you our appreciation for your business, trust and loyalty with us!
+Everyone at Ibsen wants to thank you and show you our appreciation for your business, trust, and loyalty with us!